Abstract

 6. Closure

-• Discuss why conversions between fractions, decimals, and percents are important in real life situations.
+• Discuss why conversions between fractions and decimals are important in real life situations.

-• Review the steps used to convert between fractions, decimals, and percents.
+• Review the steps used to convert between fractions and decimals.

 • Review any new vocabulary.